-Click here to see the slides on SlideShare.
+Click here to see the slides.
 What’s your take on this topic?
 Do you have any example of meaningless or meaningful innovation in the Internet of Things?

 - Elevated resting heart rate, physical fitness and all-cause mortality: a 16-year follow-up in the Copenhagen Male Study. – Jensen MT, Suadicani P, Hein HO, Gyntelberg F.

 - The Design of Smart Product-Service Systems (PSSs): An Exploration of Design Characteristics – Ana Valencia , Ruth Mugge, Jan P. L. Schoormans, and Hendrik N. J. Schifferstein

 - The Lean Startup Methodology – Eric Ries

 - Hooks: An Intro on How to Manufacture Desire – Nir Eyal

 - Philips Health Programs – Philips